Shock (2004 film): Plot

 The exorcist spends time with Malini and learns that she is possessed by Manju.
 Vasanth goes to Manju's mother, and with her help, the possessed Malini lets everyone know that Ajay lusted after Manju and forced himself on her, and to save herself, she jumped from her balcony.
-Later, Ajay realized that her son had witnessed the murder and got the watchman to throw the little boy from the balcony, and creating a fake story that the woman killed her son and then committed suicide.
+Later, Ajay realised that her son had witnessed the murder and got the watchman to throw the little boy from the balcony, and creating a fake story that the woman killed her son and then committed suicide.
 By killing the watchman via Malini, Manju takes revenge for her son's death and wants to kill Ajay.
 At the last minute, the mother comes and tells her dead daughter's spirit that she cannot take revenge from Ajay by making Malini a murderer, so Manju leaves Malini's body, and Ajay is thrown in front of everyone.

 The story ends with Ajay going to prison and Parmasivam telling him to rot in a jail cell forever.
 After Paramasivam leaves the cell, Ajay finds himself face-to-face with Manju.
 He starts begging for mercy, but his voice fades out as she draws closer; it is implied that she kills him.